DeepRank/DeepRank-Mut/README.md

 - Install the package  `pip install -e ./`

 To check if installation is successful, you can run a test
-- Go into the test directory `cd test`
 - Run the test suite         `pytest`